Medicaid Planning in Iowa

 The second factor is countable assets.
 Some assets are not counted, such as your home, one vehicle, your personal and household possessions, and some limited funeral products.
 A Medicaid applicant can have no more than $2,000 in countable assets in order to be financially eligible for benefits (with the exception of a benefit program designed for people with disabilities who are working).
 If you are married, there is a process to determine how many countable assets your spouse is entitled to keep.
 In some cases, financial eligibility is achieved by changing the characteristic of assets from countable to non-countable or turning assets into income.
-This is NOT something you will want to try by yourself or rely on the advice of nursing home staff for how to do it.
+This is NOT something you will want to try by yourself or rely on the advice of non-legal professionals.
 Mistakes can be very costly.
-At Letsch Law Firm you will be provided with the education to help you make an informed decision about whether or not or when to restructure your assets so that your family can become eligible for benefits.
+At Letsch Law Firm you will be provided with the education to help you make an informed decision about how and when to restructure your assets so that your family can become eligible for benefits.

 The person who is applying for Medicaid benefits.

 All financial accounts; cash value in life insurance policies or annuities; all real estate including time shares and life estates; all registered vehicles and trailers; stocks and bonds; crops in the field or storage bin; livestock; money that other people owe you due to loans, refunds, or deposits; precious metals excluding personal jewelry; collections with a marketable value.

 Someone who expects to benefit from another person or program, for example a person who expects to receive an inheritance or a person who is receiving Medicaid benefits.